MCAL: Minimum Cost Human-Machine Active Labeling: Power-law and Truncated Power-law Fit

+\figref{fig:Fashion_training_cost}, \figref{fig:CIFAR10_training_cost}, \figref{fig:CIFAR100_training_cost} shows the training cost portion from the total cost (\figref{fig:Fashion-Amazon-Result},\figref{fig:CIFAR10-Amazon-Result}, \figref{fig:CIFAR100-Amazon-Result}).
+The training cost can vary significantly with $\delta$.
+While for Fashion, there is a 2$\times$ reduction in training costs, it is about 5$\times$ for CIFAR-10 and CIFAR-100 data sets.

-\subsection{Power-law and Truncated Power-law Fit}
+\section{Power-law and Truncated Power-law Fit}

-In this section, we show power law and truncated power law fitting results on all combinations of datasets and models. \figref{fig:CIFAR10-CNN18}, \figref{fig:CIFAR10-Res18}, \figref{fig:CIFAR10-Res50} show fitting results on CIFAR-10, \figref{fig:CIFAR100-CNN18}, \figref{fig:CIFAR100-Res18}, \figref{fig:CIFAR100-Res50} on CIFAR-100, and \figref{fig:Fashion-CNN18}, \figref{fig:Fashion-Res18}, \figref{fig:Fashion-Res50} on Fashion.
+In this section, we show power law and truncated power law fitting results on all combinations of datasets and models. \figref{fig:CIFAR10-CNN18}, \figref{fig:CIFAR10-Res18}, \figref{fig:CIFAR10-Res50} show fitting results on CIFAR-10, \figref{fig:CIFAR100-CNN18}, \figref{fig:CIFAR100-Res18}, \figref{fig:CIFAR100-Res50} on CIFAR-100.
 As an example, we show the fitting results on the error profile of $\theta=50\%$ in all figures in this section.
 In all combinations of datasets and models, while using more points gives higher accuracy and better prediction, both power-law and truncated power-law can get stable and precise prediction using a very limited number of small sample points.